mariushobbhahn/mariushobbhahn.github.io/_drafts/2021-10-22-second_year_PhD.md

 Artificially constraining yourself is bad.

-### Trade-off between reading a lot and finding new ideas

-It's not obvious that you should read everything that everyone else has done.

 ### Every paper is two papers in one

 One for readers who just want to get a gist and another for people who want to reproduce the results.

+### It's very tough to know how well you are doing

 ### Who is responsible for feedback and when?